collabserver/collabserver-datatypes/README.md

 - Requirements
   - [CMake](https://cmake.org/)
   - C++11
-  - `pragma once` support
-  - Tested with gcc 4.8.4
+  - Tested only on Linux with gcc 4.8.4
-  - Tested with clang 5.0.0
-  - Tested only on Linux.
-No support certified for Mac and Windows
+  - No support certified for Mac and Windows
-- Dependencies (downloaded and placed in `extern` by CMake)
+- Dependencies (automatically downloaded and placed in `extern` by CMake)
   - [GoogleTest](https://github.com/google/googletest)

 ```bash